pford68/jaguar-grid/README.md

 In some browsers, IntersectionObserver doesn't play nice with `<tbody>` elements.
 The approach above works great in Chrome, but not in Firefox or Safari.
 In those browsers, all buckets fill immediately.
 Thus, a dataset of 3000 rows and 30 columns would crash the browser.
 * The problem is that, even if the CSS height property of the empty `<tbody>` elements is set, the IntersectionObserver regards those elements as having 0 height; thus, it determines that all of the `<tobdy>` elements are intersecting. :\
 * This problem can be solved (sub-optimally) by adding an empty `<tr>` element, with the correct height, to the each empty `<tbody>`.
 Thanks, Safari and Firefox. :\

+#### Further Drawbacks
+A similar approach is discussed [here](https://gusruss89.medium.com/super-simple-list-virtualization-in-react-with-intersectionobserver-ca340fe98a34).
+This approach creates a lot of extra elements, but this approach has been used in production with no known performance issues.